Graph-Theoretic Framework for Unified Analysis of Observability and Data Injection Attacks in the Smart Grid: State Estimation and Observability

-An alternative measure of observability, which is equivalent to algebraic observability, is proposed in~\cite{TopologicalObs1} and uses graph-theoretic techniques to introduce the concept of \emph{topological observability}.
+An alternative measure of observability, which turns out to be equivalent to algebraic observability, has been proposed in~\cite{TopologicalObs1} and uses graph-theoretic techniques to introduce the concept of \emph{topological observability}.
+Topological observability is equivalent to algebraic observability, in the sense that it enables assessment of the observability of the power system using graph-theoretic tools rather than using linear algebra as done for algebraic observability.
 In this regard, let the power system 1-line diagram be represented as a graph $\mathcal{G}(\mathcal{N},\mathcal{L})$ in which the set of vertices $\mathcal{N}$, $|\mathcal{N}|=N$, represents the set of buses of the power system while the set of branches $\mathcal{L}$, $|\mathcal{L}|=L$, represents the set of lines.
-One key result that was shown in~\cite{TopologicalObs1} and that will be of relevance to our work is the following:

-\begin{remark} A power system is \emph{observable} if and only if the set of measurements can be assigned to the edges of the power system graph, following a set of assignment rules, in a way to form a \emph{spanning tree} over this graph. \end{remark}

-In this respect, let $\mathcal{M}$ be the set of measurements and let $f(.) :\mathcal{M}\rightarrow \mathcal{L}$ is a \emph{measurement assignment function} which assigns measurements in $\mathcal{M}$ to lines in $\mathcal{L}$ following a set of assignment rules defined as~\cite{TopologicalObs1}: \begin{enumerate} \item{If $l_1,\,l_2\in\mathcal{L}$ and $l_1\neq l_2$, then $f^{-1}(l_1)\neq f^{-1}(l_2)$.
-In other words, a measurement cannot be simultaneously assigned to two different lines.} \item{If $m$ is a measurement over a transmission line $l$, then $m$ can only be assigned to $l$.} \item{If $m$ is an injection measurement over bus $\eta\in\mathcal{N}$, then $m$ can only be assigned to an unmeasured line $l$ that is incident to $\eta$.} \end{enumerate} \end{definition}
+One key result that was shown in~\cite{TopologicalObs1} and that will be of relevance to our work is the following: \begin{prop}[\!\!\cite{TopologicalObs1}\,] A power system is \emph{observable} if and only if a subset of measurements can be assigned to a subset of edges of the power system graph $\mathcal{G}(\mathcal{N},\mathcal{L})$, following a set of assignment rules, in a way to form a \emph{spanning tree} over $\mathcal{G}(\mathcal{N},\mathcal{L})$.
+A spanning tree over $\mathcal{G}(\mathcal{N},\mathcal{L})$ is an acyclic connected subgraph of $\mathcal{G}(\mathcal{N},\mathcal{L})$ which contains (i.e. is incident to) the entire set of nodes $\mathcal{N}$ of $\mathcal{G}(\mathcal{N},\mathcal{L})$.
+The set of measurement assignment rules are the following: \begin{enumerate} \item{A measurement cannot be simultaneously assigned to two different lines.} \item{If $m$ is a measurement over a transmission line $l$, then $m$ can only be assigned to $l$.} \item{If $m$ is an injection measurement over bus $\eta\in\mathcal{N}$, then $m$ can only be assigned to an unmeasured line $l$ that is incident to $\eta$.} \end{enumerate} \end{prop}